wizelineacademy/react-bootcamp-2020/README.md

 For submitting your work, you should follow these steps:

-1. Create a pull request with your code, targeting the master branch of the repository [react-bootcamp-2020](https://github.com/wizelineacademy/react-bootcamp-2020).
+1. Create a pull request with your code.
+Target the master branch of the repository [react-bootcamp-2020](https://github.com/wizelineacademy/react-bootcamp-2020).
 2. Deploy your application code to any hosting service (we suggest you use Netlify or any other free hosting provider you want to use like Firebase, etc.).
 3. Fill out this form and provide the requested information: https://forms.gle/ePnLR2xNVc3M1HLu8

-> \*_Important:_ Don't forget to include any additional information that might be necessary for running your code (e.g. test user credentials, etc).
+> \*_Important:_ Don't forget to include any additional information that might be necessary for running your code (for example, test user credentials, etc).